CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 You will also notice a dataset ID number that is assigned to this dataset.
 In between the ID number and the "Edit" button is the version number.
 Newly created datasets will be Version 1, and it increases by 1 each time "Create new version" is pressed.
 Note that creating a new version will **delete** all the *files and PIF records* in the dataset (the dataset and its unique ID remain), so handle with care.
 "Delete" will remove the entire dataset and associated PIFs.

+ Down below, on the "Search in Dataset" page, you will see a similar search interface as the main page, just with the PIF records limited to those in this dataset.
+You should see 11 PIF records at the moment, one for each system in the PIF you uploaded.
 The box on the right lists all the [Data Views](03_data_views.md) that include this dataset.
-Down below, on the "Search in Dataset" page, you will see a similar search interface as the main page, just with the PIF records limited to those in this dataset.
-You should see 11 PIF records at the moment.

 At the top, "Files" lists all the files in this dataset, including information on who contributed them, their ingest status, and the option to delete them.
 There is an "Add Files" button that we will return to shortly.